packit/research/onboard/status.md

     * Create tarball, sign it and upload
   * Push to Fedora iff all CI tests pass for the respective tag.
   * Handle %changelog.
-* beaker, restraint
-  * multiple sources - some just need to be fetched from a remote URL
-    * could be worked around with actions
-  * only one tarball is from the current repo
-  * using `git describe` doesn't work for them - should be turned off, we should check how tito does this
-  * are using gerrit+jenkins atm (tito releasing), but want to switch to github
-  * provide API for artifacts (spec, srpm, rpms) so they can be linted (rpmlint)
 * dnf
   * cross-PR dependencies
     * short-term solution: enable adding a repository to the copr project via a PR comment